cery92/SV06-KlipperConfig/README.md

 # SV06-KlipperConfig

-This is my personal configutation of Klipper for the Sovol SV06 printer.
+This is my personal configuration of Klipper for the Sovol SV06 printer.